ctechfilmuniversity/ctechfilmuniversity.github.io/__content/new-post/readme.md

 # Info
-## Place all your files for your new post here and push all files you want to use at once.
+!!!
+Please read the [content creation instructions](../readme.md) before pushing files here. !!!

-## Do not create sub-directories!
+Place all your files for your new post here and push all files you want to use at once.
-Detailed instructions can be found in the readme.md in the "__content" directory.
+Do not create sub-directories!